trisha-agni/BinSearchTreeTraversals/README.md

 # BinSearchTreeTraversals

-Python implementation of binary search tree, tree traversal algorithms, and a tester class In this file I have implemented:
+In this file I have implemented the following items in Python:
 1. a binary search tree class
 2. inorder, preorder, and postorder traversal classes
 3. a tester class